IsThicc/ThiccBot/README.md

 <h1 align="center">ThiccBot</h1>

-The IsThicc-Bot is a small bot to help IsThicc staff with everyday tasks.
+The ThiccBot is a small bot to help IsThicc staff with everyday tasks.
 Most built-in staff commands and code will not work, since they rely on our API.

 ## Contributors